 14 Boulevard de la Madeleine,

 Located in central Paris, a short distance south west of the Opera House.
-The Madeleine Theatre was opened in 1918 as a cinema.
-It was designed by noted cinema architect Marcel Oudin and was considered one of the most luxurious cinemas in Paris at that time.
+The Madeleine Theatre was opened on 24th March 1921 with Mary Pickford in “Johanna Enlists” (La Petite Vivandier) & William Farnum in “Wolves of the Night” (Les Loups de la Nuit).
+It was designed by noted cinema architect Marcel Oudin in a Beaux Arts style.
+It was considered one of the most luxurious cinemas in Paris at that time.

-Seating was provided in orchestra and balcony levels and there were side slips on the balcony that went towards the proscenium which also contained seating.
+Seating was provided for 832 in orchestra and balcony levels and there were side slips on the balcony that went towards the proscenium which also contained seating.

-By 1925 the Madeleine Theatre was operated by the American exhibitors Loew’s Inc. and they installed a Wurlitzer 2Manual/5Rank theatre organ in 1926.
-The Gaumont company had formed an alliance with Metro Goldwyn in 1925 and created a new film distribution company in France; GMG (Gaumont Metro Goldwyn).
+In 1924 the Madeleine Theatre was operated by the American exhibitors Loew’s Inc. and they installed a Wurlitzer 2Manual/5Rank theatre organ in 1926.
+The Gaumont company had formed an alliance with Metro Goldwyn in 1924 and created a new film distribution company in France; GMG (Gaumont Metro Goldwyn).
 In 1927 the Madeleine Cinema was under the joint direction of Gaumont/Loew’s Metro.